remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 - `getFunctionVersion()` was removed, use `getFunctionInfo()`
 - New function `estimatePrice` is now available.
 - Parameter `memorySize` was renamed to `memorySizeInMb` globally.
+- New function [`renderStillOnLambda()`](/docs/lambda/renderstillonlambda) available for rendering a still image.
+- New command [`npx remotion lambda still`](/docs/lambda/cli) for rendering a still image
+- React component lifecycle change: When the component is mounting, initially `useCurrentFrame()` returns the frame that is initially being rendered, rather than just `0` and then updating to the frame that will be initially rendered.
+- Includes all the changes from Remotion 2.2

 ## July 14th, 2021